Tournament Divisions 種目別選手権大会

-The USA-IFKK holds two karate tournaments each year, which are open to all martial arts styles.
+The USA-IFKK holds several karate tournaments each year, which are open to all martial arts styles.

 Knockdown fighting is what Kyokushin Karate is famous for – full contact fighting with no pads.